aus-ref-clim-data-nci/aus-ref-clim-data-nci/Catalogue/intro.md

 the existing code/expertise at CLEX and the dedicated ACS shared storage space at NCI to deliver such a collection.

-## Who's involved?
+### Who's involved?

 - Damien Irving, Chloe Mackallah and Claire Trenham from ACS
 - Paola Petrelli from CLEX
 - Other ACS/CLEX staff and community members as required

-## Which datasets?

-We've put together a [short survey](https://forms.gle/4BiXS3wtEPAwCgA6A) to collect information from the Australian climate research community about the datasets (and variables and timescales within those datasets) people would like to see included in the collection.
-We won't be able to support every dataset, but we'll do our best to support those that are widely requested.

-## Access
+### Access

-The collection will be hosted in [project ia39](https://my.nci.org.au/mancini/project/ia39) on NCI.
+The collection is hosted in [project ia39](https://my.nci.org.au/mancini/project/ia39) on NCI.
-When the collection goes live (date TBC), access will be open to anyone in the Australian climate research community.
+Access is open to anyone in the Australian climate research community.